Updated November 2019

 Click on Layouts under the Design section of the CMS Main Menu:

-- Add Layout and once created Checkout to enable editing.
+- Add Layout and name it.

 - Add an image or choose a coloured background.